jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-07-20-kafka-development-with-docker-part-11/index.md

 For SSL encryption, Java and non-Java clients need different configurations.
 The former can use the Keystore file of the Truststore directly while the latter needs corresponding details in a PEM file.
 The Kafka CLI and Kafka-UI will be taken as Java client examples while Python producer/consumer will be used to illustrate non-Java clients.

-For client authentication, we will create 4 *SCRAM* users including the super user.
-Then the super user will add different ACLs to the 3 client users to demonstrate authorization.
+For client authentication, we will create a total of 4 *SCRAM* users.
+At first we will create the super user.
+Then the super user will create the 3 client users as well as their permissions.

 ### User Creation